 It forced the Supreme Court to term such misuse of Law as ‘legal terrorism.’

-LatestLaws.com link to-
+LatestLaws.in link to-

 READ THE FULL JUDGMENT HERE-